jonhue/teaching-theo/README.md

 ---
 layout: primer_without_heading
-title: Theoretical Computer Science
+title: Theory of Computation
 ---

-# Theoretical Computer Science
+# Theory of Computation

 Here you'll find learning resources on the fundamentals of Theoretical Computer Science.